-- Committee is prepared at the request of the Nomination and Remuneration Committee, in consultation with the President and Representative Director, Executive Vice President, and the Director in charge of Human Resources, based on the standards established with consideration for the evaluation of the responsibilities each director should fulfill, their position, their years in service, their performance, and other factors.
-This draft is explained and proposed to the Nomination and Remuneration Committee. - (2) The Nomination and Remuneration Committee deliberates on the draft and replies to the Board of Directors. - the Nomination and Remuneration Committee, and notifies each director of the final amount of their individual remuneration. - (4) If a decision is made that is different from the replies given by the Nomination and Compensation Committee, the Representative Director and President explains the reason thereof to the Nomination and Compensation Committee.
+- (1) A draft proposal on the amount of remuneration for individual directors who are not members of the Audit and Supervisory Committee is prepared at the request of the Nomination and Remuneration Committee, in consultation with the President and Representative Director, Executive Vice President, and the Director in charge of Human Resources, based on the standards established with consideration for the evaluation of the responsibilities each director should fulfill, their position, their years in service, their performance, and other factors.
+This draft is explained and proposed to the Nomination and Remuneration Committee. - (2) The Nomination and Remuneration Committee deliberates on the draft and replies to the Board of Directors. - (3) The President and Representative Director, who has been entrusted by resolution of the Board of Directors, respects the replies of the Nomination and Remuneration Committee, and notifies each director of the final amount of their individual remuneration. - (4) If a decision is made that is different from the replies given by the Nomination and Compensation Committee, the Representative Director and President explains the reason thereof to the Nomination and Compensation Committee.